-EPA Office OCSPP OSWER OECA Function Implement Regulatory programs PCB cleanup and permitting of Compliance monitoring and related to ongoing uses of PCBs storage and disposal facilities enforcement
+EPA Office OCSPP OSWER OECA Function Implement Regulatory programs related to ongoing uses of PCBs PCB cleanup and permitting of storage and disposal facilities Compliance monitoring and enforcement

-In EPA Region 3, the PCB regulations and enforcement are managed by the Land and Chemicals Division (LCD).
-As part of its annual commitments since 2002, LCD has conducted PCB inspections at facilities throughout the Chesapeake Bay Watershed.
-These entities included commercial storage and disposal facilities; facilities that own in-use PCB transformers, and a number of naval ships.
-Five enforcement actions have been undertaken by LCD for violations of the TSCA PCB regulations.
+In EPA Region 3, the PCB regulations and enforcement are managed by the Land, Chemicals and Redevelopment Division (ECAD) and the Enforcement and Compliance Assurance Division (ECAD).
+As part of its annual commitments since 2002, ECAD has conducted PCB inspections at facilities throughout the Chesapeake Bay watershed until 2019 when the responsibility transferred to ECAD, who has conducted PCB inspections at facilities throughout the watershed since.
+These entities included commercial storage and disposal facilities, facilities that own in-use PCB transformers, and a number of naval ships.
+Five enforcement (confirm count) actions have been undertaken by ECAD/ECAD for violations of the TSCA PCB regulations.